 THE PERFECT BATHROOM.
-PART 3 - CHOOSING TILES FOR YOUR BATHROOM RENOVATION
+PART 3 – CHOOSING TILES FOR YOUR BATHROOM RENOVATIONjustinplace

 When we talk about tiles, it’s a completely different exciting world and it helps to know some tips when choosing new tiles for your bathroom or kitchen renovation.

-First thing when you think about tiles, is colour, then the pattern (if you like a feature wall) and size of the tile.
+The first thing when you think about tiles is color, then the pattern (if you like a feature wall), and the size of the tile.